- Our Story

 There is a guide on the back of every box giving each design a difficulty rating; Beginner through to Advanced.
 Beginner models are suitable for young children, all the others would require adult assistance.

 The wood used in Timberkits is New Zealand pine and bamboo.
-Both come from certifiably sustainable sources.

 The glue used is PVA